-low-income kids

-miss too much

-school.
-They're also

-more likely to suffer
+low-income kids miss too much school.
+They're also more likely to suffer academically.

-academically.

-2.5 in 10

-homeless kids are
+2.5 in 10 homeless kids are

 chronically absent.

 4 in 10

-transient kids miss

-too much school

-when families move.

-We know what to say: Based on the Ad Council's research with parents, we know that how we talk about attendance matters.
-All parents care about their children's success in life.
-But they often do not realize how quickly absences can add up to academic trouble.
-For example, many parents don't see absences as a problem if they are excused or if they are not on consecutive days.
-Parents also don't always make the connection between attendance in elementary and middle school and eventual graduation from high school.
-The message we must deliver, backed up by research, is that every absence matters at every grade level.
+transient kids miss too much school when families move.
+We know what to say: All parents care about their children's success in life.
+But they often do not realize how guickly absences can add up to academic trouble.
+For example, many parents don't see absences as a problem if they are excused or if they are not on consecutive days, according to results from focus groups.
+Parents also don't always make the connection between attendance in elementary and middle school and graduation from high school.
+Likewise, students don't realize the cost of absenteeism.
+Nearly half the older students surveyed by Get Schooled believe they could skip a day a week and still not suffer academically.
+The message we must deliver is that every absence matters at every grade level.
 Every day missed is a day of instruction missed, a day of classroom interaction with students and teachers that can't be recovered.
-A critical intervention can be ensuring that parents know exactly how many days of school their child has missed and at what point too many absences become problematic.
+A critical intervention can be ensuring that parents and older students know exactly how many days of school have been missed, how that compares to other students and at what point too many absences become problematic.

-The time is right: While it is important to send a message throughout the year that attendance matters, the start of the school year is crucial because that is when schools and communities lay out expectations for the coming year and can develop a culture of attendance that will continue throughout the year.
-Many principals hold rallies or assemblies, which are perfect opportunities to share this message with students, parents and staff.
-School officials are often interviewed by the media at this time, which is another chance to reach the entire community.
-September is also the right time to establish a baseline for attendance data, so that you can measure improvement in the year ahead.
-We recommend looking at chronic absence numbers, an easy task for districts with automated attendance systems.
-This allows schools to identify individual students who are struggling to get to school every day, as well as trends in absenteeism.
-But average daily attendance figures, which most schools already report, can also provide clues to where problems lie.
+The time is right: While it is important to send a message all year that attendance matters, the start of the school year is crucial because that is when schools and communities lay out expectations for the coming year and begin to develop a culture of attendance.
+Rallies or assemblies provide perfect opportunities to share this message with students, parents and staff.
+School officials are often interviewed by the media at this time, another chance to reach the entire community.
+September is also the right time to begin paying attention to attendance trends.
+Educators can predict who might struggle with attendance by looking at past year absenteeism-or absences in the first month of school.
+Research shows that two to four missed days in that first month can predict chronic absence throughout the year.
+Beyond individual students, districts should use data to identify which schools, grades and groups of students most need a more comprehensive approach that addresses barriers to going to school while encouraging daily attendance.